Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

   The live link to Horror-Adventure-Game can be found here - https://horror-adventure-game.herokuapp.com/

 ## Acknowledgements
 I want to thank my Fiance who kept pushing me to keep bettering myself and not letting me give up and for giving me advice on how to get the readme to sound more structured and professional.
 Fellow students for letting me vent frustrations when I felt overwhelmed with the work.
-Kasia who keeps up our morale and always checks to see if we are doing okay and finally my mentor for guiding me pushing me to do more challenging work.
+Kasia who keeps up our morale and always checks to see if we are doing okay and finally my mentor for guiding me pushing me to do more challenging work. and my wonderful friends that I made through this course that have helped me every step of the way when I struggled.